Intertwingled-Innovations/afnccf-aim-questionnaire/README.md

 # Usage

 These components have not been adapted for general purpose use, and so will need adaptation to be usable in other situations.

-Note that the code makes use of the `average[]` operator which is not present in the current v5.1.23 release of TiddlyWiki, but is available in the [prerelease](https://tiddlyiki.com/prerelease).